 The project area is generally west and south of Providence Regional Medical Center, Everett (PRMCE) with boundaries as follows: north at 10th Street, west at Grand Avenue, south varies between 17th and 19th streets, and east varies between Colby and Rockefeller avenues.
 The total project area consists of approximately 30 city blocks or 112 acres and is almost exclusively single family residential neighborhoods and all within the NW Everett Neighborhood.

-Click the links to view Project Vicinity Map and the Phase 1 and Phase 2 Project Maps showing the proposed sewer mains and storm drainage pipe network.
+Click the link to view the exhibit Sewer M Project Phase 1 & 2 showing the proposed sewer mains and storm drainage pipe network.